 Life science, an introductory biology class, incorporates chapter projects, class activities, vocabulary development, and lab experiments to explore the living things of our planet.
-This course examines such topics as cell structure and function, DNA and genetics, diversity and adaptations, and ecosystems, as well as a more involved study of the six kingdoms.
-The course concludes with an overview of human body systems.
+This course examines such topics as cycling of matter, ecosystems and biodiversity, cells, organization and body systems, reproduction and genetics, and natural selection.